uniba-dsg/docker-tutorial/2_dockerfile.md

 ```
 > Note, the Alpine Linux CDN has been experiencing some trouble recently.
 If you encounter an error building this image, there's a workaround as outlined in [issue #104](https://github.com/docker/docker-birthday-3/issues/104).
 This is also reflected currently in the repo for the [Flask app](https://github.com/docker/docker-birthday-3/tree/master/flask-app)

 If you don't have the `alpine:latest` image, the client will first pull the image and then create your image.
 Therefore, your output on running the command will look different from mine.
 If everything went well, your image should be ready!
-Run `docker images` and see if your image (`<YOUR_USERNAME>/myfirstapp`) shows.
+Run `docker image ls` and see if your image (`<YOUR_USERNAME>/myfirstapp`) shows.

 The last step in this section is to run the image and see if it actually works.

 ```
-$ docker run -p 8888:5000 --name myfirstapp YOUR_USERNAME/myfirstapp
+$ docker container run -p 8888:5000 --name myfirstapp YOUR_USERNAME/myfirstapp
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```